gattaca-lab/riscv_pm/testplan.md

 1. Any write access would be ignored if performed to the current xPMMASK, xPMBASE and MMTE.
 Cases:
     a.
-M-mode writes PM.Current=0 -> switch to U-mode -> U-mode tries to update registers (no side effects ubserved)
+M-mode writes PM.Current=0 -> switch to U-mode -> U-mode tries to update u(PMMASK,PMBASE,MMTE) registers (to ensure no side effects ubserved)
 Optional Cases: S-Mode, H-Mode, M-Mode.
 Question: Is this statement hold true for M-mode?